alemam242/alemam242/README.md

       <a href="https://github.com/alemam242/">About Me </a>
       <p>
         <b>
-          I am a third year student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelors in Computer Engineering.
+          I am a student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelors in Computer Engineering.
 I am an open source Contributor and an web development addict.</b